Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OSS.md

 ## Confugurating Alluxio

-To configure Alluxio to use OSS as its under storage system, modifications to the `conf/alluxio-env.sh` file must be made.
-The first modification is to specify an existing OSS bucket and directory as the under storage system.
-You can specify it by modifying `conf/alluxio-env.sh` to include:
+You need to configure Alluxio to use OSS as its under storage system.
+The first modification is to specify an existing OSS bucket and directory as the under storage system by modifying `conf/alluxio-site.properties` to include:

 {% include Configuring-Alluxio-with-OSS/underfs-address.md %}

 Next you need to specify the Aliyun credentials for OSS access.
-In `conf/alluxio-env.sh`, add:
+In `conf/alluxio-site.properties`, add:

 {% include Configuring-Alluxio-with-OSS/oss-access.md %}